-Description: The Associate of Arts degree in Education allows you to complete the first two years of a teaching degree and prepares you to transfer into an education major at a four-year institution.
+Description: The AA degree in Education allows you to complete the first two years of a teaching degree and prepares you to transfer into an education major at a four-year institution.
 You are encouraged to identify the baccalaureate program which you intend to transfer into and to work with the faculty advisor to select appropriate courses to meet specific admission requirements.

-If you plan to transfer to a four-year institution, you should select courses to satisfy requirements of the specific institution to which you intend to transfer.
-Consult your advisor at the four-year institution to which you intend to transfer anytime you have questions about course selection.
+If you plan to transfer to a four-year institution, select courses to satisfy requirements of the specific institution to which you intend to transfer.
+Consult your advisor at the four-year institution anytime you have questions about course selection.

 Social Science Course Title Credits

 PSY:111 Intro to Psychology 3.0

 PSY:281 Educational Psychology 3.0

 SOC:110 Intro to Sociology 3.0

-Computer Elective 1.5-3.0
+Computer Elective 1.5

-Science Requirement: Must complete one natural/life science and one physical science course, one of which must include a lab component.
-Please see the listing in the science Course Description section of this catalog.
+Science Requirement: One natural/life science and one physical science course, one of which must include a lab component.
+See the "Course Classification and Description System" page of this catalog for a list of these courses.